pydantic/logfire-helm-chart/chart/README.md

         logfire_frontend_host: https://logfire.example.com
 ```

+Note that the `staicClients.id` MUST match the `LOGFIRE_CLIENT_ID` in the backend configuration.
+We recommend you use `logfire-backend` and do not change this value for simplicity.

 #### Authentication Configuration

 Depending on what [connector you want to use](https://dexidp.io/docs/connectors/), you can configure dex connectors accordingly.